mincongzhang/AAD/detail_explain.md

 # Automatic Differentiation

-### Background - Differential calculus and
+### Background - Differential calculus and derivatives computation

 There are a number of methods for writing software to compute derivatives of functions and their approximations:

-1. deriving expressions analytically by hand that are subsequently implemented as expressions in code
+1. derive symbolic expressions for the derivative manually and then directly code the resulting expressions
-2. computer algebra and finite differences
+2. finite differences
 3. automatic differentiation, which provides a way to compute multiple derivatives of highly complex functions efficiently and accurately

 ### Forward Mode - Theory